lit/lit-element/docs/_guide/publish.md

 You should also create a README describing how to consume your component.
 A basic guide to consuming LitElement components is documented at [Use a component](use).

-## Transpiling TypeScript
+## Transpiling with TypeScript

-To transpile element code from TypeScript, conigure tsconfig.json.
+To transpile element code from TypeScript to JavaScript, conigure tsconfig.json.
 Make sure you include the `"downlevelIteration": true` option.

 **tsconfig.json**